Bankruptcy Will Show Up on a Background Check, but May Not Hurt You

 Will I Pass a Background Check with a Bankruptcy?

 Bankruptcy cases are filed in special federal courts, so they’re a matter of public record.
-If the party’s interested in whether you’re actively suing others or have been sued, they will probably pay a company to do a background check that provides that information.
+If an interested party is checking on you, they will probably pay a company to do a background check that provides that information.
 They can also do a search of the federal court system themselves through the Public Access to Court Electronic Records (PACER) system if they know how to use it, pay its fees, and spend the time searching it.

-How long your bankruptcy filing will stay on a credit report, which is frequently part of a background check, depends on which chapter of the bankruptcy code you used:
+Your credit report, which is frequently part of a background check, is what shows whether you have filed for bankruptcy.
+How long your bankruptcy filing will stay on your report depends on which chapter of the bankruptcy code you used:

 - Chapter 13 bankruptcy is removed from the report seven years from the filing date.